uisautomation/django-ucamwebauth/README.md

 UCAMWEBAUTH_LOGOUT_REDIRECT: a string representing the URL to where the user is redirected when she logs out of the app
     (Default to '/').
 UCAMWEBAUTH_NOT_CURRENT: a boolean value representing if raven users that are currently not members of the university
     should be allowed to log in (Default to False).
+More info: http://www.ucs.cam.ac.uk/accounts/ravenleaving
 UCAMWEBAUTH_CERTS: a dictionary including key names and their associated certificates which can be downloaded from the
     Raven project pages.
-UCAMWEBAUTH_TIMEOUT: An integer with the time (in seconds) that has to pass to consider an authentication timed out.
+UCAMWEBAUTH_TIMEOUT: An integer with the time (in seconds) that has to pass to consider an authentication timed out
+    (Default to 30).
 ```

 The final major setting is: